A step-by-step travel guide. Take the train from Paris to Verona

 Your and your fellow travellers' tickets are sent collected in an e-mail to the contact person entered in checkout.
 They're either delivered immediately upon purchase or in connection with your departure, but usually they'll arrive within 24 hours.
 This differs from operator to operator.

 Before departure, it's wise to print all tickets on paper and pack in the bag.
 This is so that there'll never be any problems (with for example the internet connection) when it's time to show the tickets.
-For more useful tips on stuff to bring, see: The perfect way to pack your bag before a train trip.

 Haven't received an email with tickets?